-For a Constraint based on a DSD the Constraint can reference one or more of:

-Data Structure Definition

-Dataflow

-Provision Agreement

-Data Provider

-For a Constraint based on an MSD the Constraint can reference one or more of:

-Metadata Structure Definition

-Metadataflow

-Metadata Provision Agreement

-Metadata Provider

-Metadata Set

-Furthermore, there can be more than one Constraint specified for a specific object e.g., more than one Constraint for a specific DSD.

-In view of the flexibility of constraints attachment, clear rules on their usage are required.
-These are elaborated below.

 Multiple Constraints

 There can be many Constraints for any Constrainable Artefact (e.g., DSD), subject to the following restrictions:

 Cube Region

 A Constraint can contain multiple Member Selections (e.g., Dimensions).

 A specific Member Selection (e.g., Dimension FREQ) can only be contained in one Cube Region for any one attached object (e.g., a specific DSD or specific Dataflow).